ryjen/emotext/README.md

 # Emotext 🎭

-A modern chat application inspired by Multi-User Dungeons (MUDs) from the 90s, built with Elixir and Phoenix Framework.
+A modern chat application inspired by IRC + Multi-User Dungeons (MUDs) from the 90s, built with Elixir and Phoenix Framework.

 ## 🎯 Project Overview